starkatt/Cocksmithing/cocksmithing.md

 Be cautious when shopping for micas or other pigments online.
 Not all sellers provide honest or complete listings.
 The terms "cosmetics-grade" and "non-toxic" are extremely vague, and can used to describe a wide variety of different additives.

 A more rigorous standard is checking against specific FDA application certifications for a particular pigment.
 While the FDA doesn't have a list of pigments that are safe for sex toys, they do maintain a listing of cosmetics pigments for [eye and lip applications](https://www.fda.gov/cosmetics/cosmetic-ingredient-names/color-additives-permitted-use-cosmetics), and a somewhat more permissive listing for [food-contact polymers](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?fr=178.3297).
 I'm not sufficiently knowledgeable to know which of those lists is more applicable for toy safety, or even to say definitively whether silicone encapsulation already renders off-list pigments safely inert.

+Pigments containing ultramarines should be avoided, as they can cause cure inhibition.
+Ferric Ferrocyanide (Prussian Blue) and Azo compounds (many Lake and D&C reds and yellows) may also be problematic.
+Systematic testing of pigments and cure inhibition is something I'd like to pursue in the future.

 Coarse plastic glitters should never be used, as their edges can cut and degrade the silicones they're embedded in.